vnktadithya/Auto-Bidding-Agent/README.md

 - **Post Reply**: Calls the Python Playwright script to navigate to the URL and type out the comment.
 - **Save to DB**: Records the successful bid in SQLite to prevent future duplicates.

-## 🖥️ Dashboard & Personalization
+##  Dashboard & Personalization

-The project includes a premium **React-based Dashboard** (built with Vite) that serves as the central control hub for the automation.
+The project includes a **React-based Dashboard** that serves as the central control hub for the automation.

-### Design & Aesthetics
-- **Modern UI**: Designed with a sleek, dark-mode aesthetic using a custom HSL-based color palette (deep charcoals and vibrant accent colors).
-- **Premium UX**: Features glassmorphism effects, smooth CSS transitions, and a responsive layout that works across all screen sizes.
-- **Dynamic Feedback**: Includes real-time toast notifications and loading states to provide immediate feedback on bot triggers and configuration saves.

 ### Integration & Personalization
 - **Persona Management**: You can define your professional title, years of experience, and a specific "tone of voice."
 This data is synchronized with `persona.json` on the backend.
 - **Workflow Synergy**: When n8n triggers a bid, it first fetches this persona data.
 This ensures the AI (Groq) generates comments that sound like *you*, mentioning your specific tech stack and matching your preferred professional tone.
 - **Search Configuration**: Allows real-time updates to search keywords, which are immediately used by the Playwright scrapers in the next cycle.
+- **Dynamic Feedback**: Includes real-time toast notifications and loading states to provide immediate feedback on bot triggers and configuration saves.
 - **Live Activity Log**: Monitors the SQLite `bids.db` to show a live feed of all successful bids, complete with direct links to the social media posts.

-## 📁 Project Structure
+##  Project Structure
 ```text
 ├── workflow/                  # n8n Workflow JSON export
 ├── backend/